Thairo Estrada Player Props: Giants vs. Angels

-On Monday, Thairo Estrada (batting .205 in his past 10 games) and the San Francisco Giants face the Los Angeles Angels, whose starting pitcher will be Patrick Sandoval.
-First pitch is at 9:38 PM ET.
+The San Francisco Giants, including Thairo Estrada (.275 slugging percentage in past 10 games, including zero home run), take on starting pitcher Lucas Giolito and the Los Angeles Angels at Angel Stadium of Anaheim, Tuesday at 9:38 PM ET.

-In his most recent appearance, he went 1-for-5 with an RBI against the Athletics.
+In his last game, he strung together two hits (going 2-for-5 with a double and an RBI) against the Angels.

 Thairo Estrada Game Info & Props vs. the Angels